Bocutt History, Family Crest & Coats of Arms

 Early History of the Bocutt family

 This web page shows only a small excerpt of our Bocutt research.
-Another 249 words (18 lines of text) covering the years 1500, 1540, 1611, 1690, 1609, 1662 and 1637 are included under the topic Early Bocutt History in all our PDF Extended History products and printed products wherever possible.
+Another 124 words (9 lines of text) covering the years 1500, 1540, 1611, 1690, 1609, 1662 and 1637 are included under the topic Early Bocutt History in all our PDF Extended History products and printed products wherever possible.

 Bocutt Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Bocutt were recorded, including Bocket, Brockett, Brockhead and others.

 Early Notables of the Bocutt family (pre 1700)

 More information is included under the topic Early Bocutt Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bocutt family to Ireland

 Some of the Bocutt family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bocutt family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Bocutt family emigrate to North America: John Brocket settled in Boston Massachusetts in 1635; William Brockett settled in Virginia in the same year; John Brocket settled in Delaware in 1785.

 Contemporary Notables of the name Bocutt (post 1700) +

 - Mark Bocutt, English assistant director, known for his work on Lifeline (1959)